presnick/ProgramsInformationPeople/_sources/Functions/ExtraExercises.rst

    myTests().main()

-7.2 **Challenge:** Write a function called ``work`` that takes 3 inputs, the first as an integer, the second as a string, and the third as a list.
-Check to see if the string is in the list, and if it is, then return the string multiplied by the first parameter.
-If the string is not in the list, then return the string plus the phrase "is not in the list".
-(For example, if your second parameter was "whelp" and was not in the list, then the string "whelp is not in the list" is returned.)
+7.2 **Challenge:** Write a function called ``work`` that takes 3 inputs: an integer, a string, and a list.
+Your function should check to see if the string input is in the list input, and if it is, then return the string multiplied by the first parameter.
+If the string is not in the list, then your function ``work`` should return the string plus the phrase ``"is not in the list"``.
+(For example, if your second parameter was ``"whelp"`` and was not in the list, then the string ``"whelp is not in the list"`` should be returned.)

 .. activecode:: ee_functions_072
    :tags: Functions/Returningavaluefromafunction.rst